-The network shown in Figure 9 is the most straightforward approach to protect a DC/DC converter from the ravages of an automotive power line.
+The network shown in Figure 9 is the most straight forward approach to protect a DC/DC converter from the ravages of an automotive power line.
 The series diode prevents current from flowing during reverse-battery, while the transient suppressor clamps the input voltage during load-dump.
 Note that the transient suppressor should not conduct during double-battery operation, but must still clamp the input voltage below breakdown of the converter.
-Although the LTC3728L/LTC3728LX have a maximum input voltage of 30V, most applications will also be limited to 30V by the MOSFET BVD{SS}.
+Although the LTC3728 has a maximum input voltage of 36V, most applications will be limited to 30V by the MOSFET BVDSS.